-When a spouse, parent or child dies due to the negligence of another, his or her family member may have a claim for the damages they’ve suffered as a result of their loss.
-Wrongful death accidents vary, and typically result from car, truck or train accidents, product defects, workplace injuries, plane crashes, slip and falls, medical malpractice or catastrophic injuries.
-Damages that a spouse or family member may suffer are the loss of the decedent’s salary, employer benefits and the pain and suffering or other burdens of the family member as a result of the death.
+When a loved one is killed due the negligence of another, his or her family members may have a claim for wrongful death.
+It is important to choose a law firm that understands the types of wrongful death damages that can be recovered and how to properly present those damages.
+Damages that a spouse or family member may suffer include the loss of the decedent’s financial support, loss of inheritance, employer benefits and the pain and suffering or other burdens of the family member as a result of the death.

-Who can sue for wrongful death?
-Generally the law is as follows:
+Who can sue for wrongful death in Texas?